Brazil markets tumble on Lula's first full day in office | Headlines

 Haddad, who is seeking to dispel market fears that he might not maintain fiscal discipline, took office on Monday, pledging to control spending.
 "We are not here for adventures," he said.
 Markets seemed unconvinced.

-The real currency lost 1.5% in value against the dollar in afternoon trading, while the benchmark Sao Paulo stock market index fell 3.24%.
-Shares of state-run oil company Petrobras retreated nearly 6%.
+The real currency lost 1.5% in value against the dollar in afternoon trading, while the benchmark Sao Paulo stock market index ended 3.06% down.
+Shares of state-run oil company Petrobras retreated nearly 6.45%.
 In speeches delivered at his inauguration in Brasilia on Sunday, Lula promised that tackling hunger and poverty would be "the hallmark" of his third presidency after two previous stints running the country from 2003 to 2010.

 Financial analysts said the start of Lula's third presidency was in line with his campaign promises, and looked similar to earlier Workers Party policies that led to a deep recession.
-Lula narrowly defeated far-right former President Jair Bolsonaro in October, swinging South America's largest nation back on a left-wing track.
+Lula narrowly defeated far-right incumbent Jair Bolsonaro in October, swinging South America's largest nation back on a left-wing track.

-Allies said Lula's new-found social conscience was the result of his 580 days in prison, Reuters reported on Sunday.
-Lula kicks off his third presidential term after persuading Congress to pass a 1-year 170 billion-reais increased social spending package, in line with his campaign promises.
+Allies said Lula's newfound social conscience was the result of his 580 days in prison, Reuters reported on Sunday.
+Lula kicks off his third presidential term after persuading Congress to pass a one-year, 170 billion-reais increased social spending package, in line with his campaign promises.

 "The package ended up being bigger than expected, with potential repercussions for public debt sustainability," Banco BTG Pactual said in a research note.
 Lula spent his first day in office meeting with more than a dozen heads of state who attended his inauguration.

-The meetings started with the King of Spain, and continued with South American presidents, among them the leftist leaders of Argentina, Chile and Bolivia, as well as representatives from Cuba and Venezuela, and Vice President Wang Qishan of China. ($1 = 5.3458 reais)
+The meetings started with the king of Spain, and continued with South American presidents, among them the leftist leaders of Argentina, Chile and Bolivia, as well as representatives from Cuba and Venezuela, and Vice President Wang Qishan of China.
+On Twitter, Lula said he had received a letter from Chinese leader Xi Jinping expressing a desire to increase cooperation between the two countries.

+"China is our biggest trading partner, and we can further expand relations between our countries," Lula added.
+The new president is also set to attend the wake of Brazilian soccer star Pele, who died on Thursday at 82 after battling colon cancer.

+Lula will pay his respects and pay tribute to Pele and his family on Tuesday morning, the president's office said in a statement. ($1 = 5.3633 reais)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)